ninjajazza/picoKiln/README.md

 ### Client Access

-Open Browser and goto http://127.0.0.1:8081 (for local development) or the IP of your PI and the port defined in config.py (default 8081).
+Open Browser and go to http://127.0.0.1:8081 (for local development) or the IP of your Pi and the port defined in config.py (default 8081).

 ## License